 - Will the person give your children the life you want for them?

-4. Who will manage all of my assets?
 An average American family may have accumulated assets such as cars, a house, retirement accounts, life insurance and education funds.
 Making sure your assets are managed and distributed according to your wishes after you pass could prove to be difficult and time consuming.
 Selecting a competent and trusted executor, a person charged with carrying out your last wishes, is key.
 Often people choose a spouse, an older child or a trusted friend to serve as executor and administer their estate.

 5. WHO WILL MAKE MEDICAL AND FINANCIAL DECISIONS IF I’M SERIOUSLY INJURED?